Finschia/ostracon/docs/en/02-consensus.md

 ### Election

 Elect a proposer from the set of validator (candidate) nodes.
 This is the same as a leader election in a general distributed system.
 However, in a blockchain, it must be designed to prevent artificial selection so that malicious interference doesn't degrade the overall performance of the system.
 Also note that there is no centralised authority is involved in the Ostracon election to ensure fairness.
-Since all nodes can compute the election results deterministically, each node can autonomously determine whether it has been elected as a proposer or validator.
+Since all nodes can compute the election results deterministically, each node can autonomously determine whether it has been elected as a proposer.

 ### Block generation